-The water supply supporting the activities within the NMMA are met entirely from groundwater production.
+The water supplies supporting the activities within the NMMA are met entirely from groundwater production.
 No surface water diversions exist.
 Nor is there currently any imported water.
-Supplemental water, as defined by the Stipulation, is being developed and delivery is expected within the next few years.
-A brief description of the historical supply, groundwater production and quality, recycled water, supplemental water, and surface water diversion is presented in the following sections.
+Nipomo Supplemental Water, as defined by the Stipulation, is being developed and delivery is expected within the next few years.
+A brief description of the historical supply, current supply, groundwater production and quality, recycled water, supplemental water, and surface water diversion is presented in the following sections.